|From Dishes Mother Used to Make, 1941|

 by Terri Griffith

-(This essay originally appeared in Connotation Press in 2011)
+(This essay originally appeared in Connotation Press)

 Like art, pornography, and love, everyone knows the meaning of the term “from scratch.”
 And just like these other words, when pressed, the definition is as hard to wrangle.
 The term is contextual, shifting meaning depending on who says it and when.
 I’m an adept cook, but I’ve never made puff pastry.
 I don’t know anyone who has.
 Even The Barefoot Contessa uses frozen, but I’m certain someone out there has a French grandmother who would rather starve than pull a box of frozen dough from her freezer.
 You can often find a big copper pot on my stovetop simmering chicken stock.
 I make salad dressing.
 I soak beans.

 The meaning of “from scratch” was perfectly clear to me until one day when I was browsing the Culinary Arts Institute cookbooklet Dishes Mother Used to Make (1941).
 I wasn’t reading, just paging through looking at pictures.
 There was a photo of what I at first thought was dessert—star-shaped, gelatinous.
 The caption read: “This pretty mold of nourishing calf’s foot jelly is made by the same recipe as the one mother carried when she visited the sick.”
 It then became clear that I was looking at aspic.
 The revelation came not from the ingredient list or attendant photo, but somewhere in the middle of the directions when I realized that the calf’s foot in “Calf’s Foot Jelly” was the source of the gelatin.
 It was stupid not to understand this immediately; earlier cooks would have.